Envoy API

 A generic key is a specific string literal that is used to match an action to a descriptor.

-1. To install Gloo Edge and a test app, complete the Before you begin steps in the Rate limiting setup guide.
+1. To install Gloo Gateway and a test app, complete the Before you begin steps in the Rate limiting setup guide.

 2. Prepare the descriptor that describes your rate limit rule.
 The following example defines a limit of 1 request per minute for any request that triggers an action on the generic key called per-minute.